sykhangdha/MangaViewer/README.md

 - Supports folder-based manga organization on your server.
 - Dynamic loading of chapters and images using AJAX, reducing page load time.

+## Being Worked on
+- A basic starter theme for users to understand how to use the plugin with a theme [MangaViewer DEMO](https://skymanga.42web.io/)

 ## Changes and Improvements

 ### 1. **Volume and Chapter Sorting (Vol. x Ch. x and Ch. x formats)**